Islamic Tradition

 No sign-hunting frameIslamic sources emphasize obedience and recordAvoid New Age guide language

-Boundaries do not make the page colder.
-They make the care more trustworthy.
+Boundaries keep the care from becoming colder.
+They make the care more trustworthy because folklore and comparison come later.

 Cross-tradition comparison is useful only after each tradition keeps its own center.
-The strongest comparison shows overlap without erasing difference.
+The first contrast is Christian guardian belief: different theology of angelic care.

 Nearby guardian-angel traditions compared